abdullahjameel/ToDoList/user manual/User manual.md

 -------------------------------------

-- The last choice is to save the details and quit by entering "saq".
+- The last choice is to save the details in a file and quite the program by entering "saq".